Nick Hundley’s care for ailing boy leads to lasting bond

 OAKLAND, Calif.
-(AP) — Five years ago, veteran big leaguer Nick Hundley visited Children’s Hospital of Wisconsin and met a boy named Zach Kukec.
+(AP) — Five years ago, veteran big leaguer Nick Hundley visited Children’s Hospital of Wisconsin and met a boy named Zach Sprader.
 Hundley, then with the San Diego Padres, sought to give the young baseball fan a lift during his fight against leukemia.
 Little did Hundley know a lasting friendship with a family would come of it.

 A couple of weeks after his charitable visit with Athletes for Hope, Hundley was traded to Baltimore.
 Two weeks after that, he returned to Milwaukee with the Orioles for a series against the Brewers, and that gave him a chance to visit the teen again.
-Hundley vowed to stay in touch with the Kukecs, and the family saw Hundley play in Baltimore later that season.
+Hundley vowed to stay in touch with the family, which saw Hundley play in Baltimore later that season.

 “I took him around, hung out in the clubhouse,” Hundley said.
 “It was awesome.”

-“The two of them became fast friends,” Zach’s mother, Lisa, recalled Monday at the Oakland Coliseum.
+“The two of them became fast friends,” Zach’s mother, Lisa Kukec, recalled Monday at the Oakland Coliseum.
 “We stayed connected, and when we were on Zach’s Make-A-Wish to the East Coast, we were able to see Nick at Camden Yards.
 Nick and Zach stayed connected, and we would connect with him when his team came to Milwaukee to play.”

 Zach died just more than a year after that initial meeting, in October 2015 at age 14.

-Note: This story has been updated to show that Zach went by the last name Sprader, his mother’s maiden name, and not Kukec.